caprifolium/dawn-chorus/README.md

+# caprifolium
+If this is not what you were expecting and you arrived here from a search engine, then retry with caprifolium, uppercase "C".

+A public facing repository of data to use with the QGIS database.
+Keep documents small, nothing bigger than a map layer or *pdf.

 # dawn-chorus
 The creation of a first repository and a learning experience.
-Editing this readme.md file in the "dawn-chorus" repository.
+Editing this README.md file in the "dawn-chorus" repository.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.

 Public site visited using password and 2FA code to ...0481.
 Opens to allow editing and reveals additional private repositories.